 - Research each program's requirements.
 You should determine whether your programs have specific requirements regarding reference roles or relationships before listing references on your application.
 Many programs have strict guidelines and completed references cannot be removed or replaced.

 - Prepare your references.
 Once you choose your references, be sure to inform them about the process and that they will be completing the reference electronically.
 We recommend getting their preferred email address and asking that they monitor that inbox for your reference request (which will come from email@example.com), including any junk or spam folders.

 - In the References section, click Create Reference Request.

-- Select the date by which you would like this Reference completed.
-We recommend selecting a date that is at least four weeks before your earliest deadline.
+- Select the date by which you would like this reference completed.
+This date should be before your program(s) deadline.

 Change the Reference's Email Address

-The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access References unless you choose to waive your right of inspection and review.
-Prior to requesting an Reference, you are required to indicate whether you wish to waive your rights.
-NursingCAS will release your decision to waive or not waive access to your References and designated programs.
+The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access references unless you choose to waive your right of inspection and review.
+Prior to requesting any references, you are required to indicate whether you wish to waive your rights.
+NursingCAS will release your decision to waive or not waive access to your references and designated programs.
 Your waiver decision serves the same purpose as a legal signature and is binding.